Medical Bills Paid After a Car Accident

 Note: You must seek medical attention within 14 days of your accident, or your insurer will not cover your medical bills.

-Getting Around PIP Limitations Using Florida’s Serious Injury Threshold and Third-Party Claims
+Getting Around PIP Limitations Using Florida’s Serious Injury

 If you meet certain state-established thresholds for “serious injury,” you can move outside Florida’s PIP system and file a third-party insurance claim or personal injury lawsuit against the at-fault party and pursue compensation for non-economic losses you have experienced.
 You would recover these losses through that driver’s bodily injury liability policy.

 Florida defines “serious injury” as one of the following: